 A key worker is a main point of contact for you during and after your treatment, for information, advice and support.
-(Please note that this does not mean an emergency contact).
+(This does NOT mean an emergency contact).
 The key worker is someone who usually has regular contact with you during your treatment and follow-up care, for example, the Neuro-oncology Clinical Nurse Specialist.
 This may change at varying stages in your care.
-If at any point either during or after your treatment we feel that a member of your local community healthcare team is more appropriate to be your key worker then this will be discussed with you accordingly (for example this may be a GP, District Nurse, Physiotherapist or Community Macmillan Nurse).
+If at any point either during or after your treatment we feel that a member of your local community healthcare team is more appropriate to be your key worker then this will be discussed with you accordingly (for example this may be a doctor, District Nurse, Physiotherapist or Community Macmillan Nurse).

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Neurosurgical Department on telephone number (01482) 674248, or the Neuro-oncology Clinical Nurse Specialist team on telephone number (01482) 607831.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Neurosurgical department (01482) 674248 or the Neuro-oncology clinical Nurse Specialist team (01482) 607831

 General Advice and Consent